Possible Bearish Inside Day Candle Pattern Detected for Halliburton Co (NYSE:HAL) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Halliburton Co (NYSE:HAL)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Halliburton Co (NYSE:HAL) based on the price action in the company's shares.
-Today's price range of $10.40 and $10.61 is within yesterday's high and low of the day.
+Yesterday's price range of $10.31 and $10.61 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Halliburton Co may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Halliburton Company provides energy and engineering and construction services, as well as manufactures products for the energy industry.
 The Company offers services and products and integrated solutions to customers in the exploration, development, and production of oil and natural gas.